 Medicare bases the adjustments on a person’s modified adjusted gross income, which is the total of adjusted gross income and tax-exempt interest income.

 Most of the income thresholds for premium adjustments are subject to change.
-Starting in 2020, the government will change all the thresholds every year to reflect general price inflation.
+Since 2020, the government changes all the thresholds every year to reflect general price inflation.
 The only exception to these changes is the threshold for the top income level.

 Social Security reports that the government pays approximately 75% of the Part B premium for most beneficiaries, which means a person would pay the remaining 25%.